 Local Government Engagement

 NCSE Applied Solutions serves as a resource connecting local governments and decision-makers to a national network of leading scientists and academics engaged in research and scholarship.
-This network provides an open platform for local governments, regional councils of governments, public utilities, public agencies, state governments and federal governments to collaborate.
+This network provides an open platform for local governments, regional councils of governments, public utilities, public agencies, state governments, and federal governments to collaborate.
 Sonoma County Water Agency helped create Applied Solutions in 2008 and continues to collaborate with NCSE to further the Applied Solutions mission.
-For more information, please go to http://www.appliedsolutions.org.
+Learn more.